11/12/13 Update: Menu updated and new food items added

 Unique Items: Everything.

 Before ordering, you’ll be given one of these red roses, which is embedded with an RFID chip that will let the food runner know where you’re sitting.
+Guests with MagicBands may be able to use those instead.

 Unlike most Disney quick services, guests using gift cards, credit cards, or room keys will order at a kiosk.
 The screen will display the various options and you choose what and how many of each you would like.
 If you’re using cash, you’ll be directed to a cast member at a typical register.